tilt-dev/tilt.build/docs/multiple_repos.md

 ## Loading Services Conditionally

 We have an example project with an auth service.
 Sometimes we want to run it with fake user data.
-Sometimes we want to run it with real Github OAuth login.
+Sometimes we want to run it with real GitHub OAuth login.
 Sometimes we want to run it with HTTPS instead of HTTP.

 The [`load_dynamic()`](api.html#api.load_dynamic) function doesn't have the nice